risk-first/website/estimating/Risk-First-Analysis.md

 ## Estimating Is A Poor Tool

 Seen like this, **Planning Poker** is a tool to avoid the [Coordination Risk](../risks/Coordination-Risk.md) problem of everyone needing to complete their work for the end of the Sprint.
-But estimating is _really hard_:  In this series so far we've looked at three different ways in which software estimation deviates from the straightforward extrapolation (a.k.a, [Fill-The-Bucket](Fill-The-Bucket.md)) we learnt about in maths classes at school:
+But estimating is _really hard_:  In this track so far we've looked at three different ways in which software estimation deviates from the straightforward extrapolation (a.k.a, [Fill-The-Bucket](Fill-The-Bucket.md)) we learnt about in maths classes at school:

 - [Kitchen Cabinet](Kitchen-Cabinet.md):  In this domain, there is _hidden work_.
 We don't know how much there might be.
 If we can break down tasks into smaller units, then by the _law of averages_ and the _central limit theorem_, we can apply some statistics to figure out when we might finish.
 - [Journeys](Journeys.md):  In this domain, work is heterogeneous and interconnected.
 Different parts depend on each other, and a failure in one part might mean going right back to square one.
 The way to estimate in this domain is to _know the landscape_ and to build in _buffers_.